 Pump'd

 Beginners don’t avoid the gym because they’re lazy, they avoid it because the experience feels intimidating and confusing.
-The root problem wasn’t just about confusing gym equipment or routines — it was a lack of confidence and support.
-New users lack the confidence and support don’t know where to start, how to set up, or whether they’re doing it right.
+The root problem is a lack of confidence and support: beginners don’t know where to start, how to set up, or whether they’re doing it right.

 Role